King County Parks, WA Relies on SeeClickFix for Resident-Staff Collaboration

 -Eli Brownell, Parks Communications Specialist for King County Parks

-Instead, many residents submitted fallen tree sightings via SeeClickFix, alerting officials where their attention was needed most.
-Park staff received the notifications, dispatched crew members and equipment to the locations based on the descriptions and photos added.
+Instead, many residents submitted fallen tree sightings via the CivicPlus® SeeClickFix 311 CRM, alerting officials where their attention was needed most.
+Park staff received the notifications, and dispatched crew members and equipment to the locations based on the descriptions and photos added.
 Due to the collaboration, staff was able to clear massive trees and debris in a quick and efficient fashion.
 Storms like those in January are not uncommon, making the tool a must-have for future events.

 Recently, King County Parks hired two sheriffs to help address issues within their jurisdiction.
 These days, requests in the system not only offer insight into the needs of residents but also offer data trends that Brownell and team share with management as an indicator of where resources, like the sheriffs, are being allocated vs. where they might be needed more stripping hours of inefficiency.